 Title: Research Fellow, Climate Science and Policy

 Job Summary: The Research Fellow, Climate Science and Policy is a research position in the Foundation and is responsible for contributing to The Heritage Foundation’s national, high-profile reputation.
-Advance policy analysis and scholarly research by publishing research papers, op-eds, and/or books regarding climate science and related policy issues.
-Bring an established, academically based record of robust skepticism towards anthropogenic climate change alarmism.
+The ideal candidate would advance policy analysis and scholarly research by modeling, estimating costs and benefits, and publishing research papers, op-eds, and/or books regarding climate science and related policy issues.
+Bring an established, academically based record of econometrics and modeling.
 Engage with major questions on climate modeling, risk assessment, and climate uncertainty.
-Communicate clearly to expert audiences with an eye to better informing climate policy and have a desire to engage publicly on potentially controversial issues, including in front of hostile audiences.
+Communicate clearly to expert audiences with an eye to better informing climate policy.
 Display a strong commitment to scientific integrity, independence, and curiosity.
 Advance Heritage priorities by testifying before Congress, conducting media interviews, and participating in major public functions and professional conferences related to regulatory policy.

 - Manage discrete projects as assigned by department director and senior management.

 - Collaborate with overlapping policy teams within department and throughout Heritage.

 - Conduct advanced scholarly econometric research and apply it to policy analysis.

 - Research and write high quality quantitative papers, reports, and books.

 - Speak at major public functions and professional conferences.

 - Play an active role with the media and in the public policy community.